taijeronv/taijeronv_info/content/authors/admin/_index.md

 ---
 Hi, my name is Vincent, but most people call me "TJ."
 I'm Originally from the [Island of Guam](https://en.wikipedia.org/wiki/Guam), and I joined the US Army at the age of 17.
 I've been on a journey that's taken me from West Germany to Afghanistan, eventually landing in Odesa Ukraine, where I've been living since 2013.

-Competent and reliable professional with 15+ years of experience in the military domain.
-Proven ability to excel regardless of the odds or obstacles.
-Recognized by his peers for his integrity and professionalism.
+I am a competent and reliable professional with 15+ years of experience in the military domain.
+Recognized by his collegaues for my integrity and professionalism.

 I'm currently serving as the Team Operations Officer for the Odesa Monitoring Team, which is part of the [OSCE Special Monitoring Mission to Ukraine](https://www.osce.org/special-monitoring-mission-to-ukraine).